BCDevOps/platform-services/security/robomountie/README.md

 So far we are looking at NATS.
 Easy to start with in a single image, also has an **operator to easily manage clusters**.
 The thought is that it would be the persistence and scale layer to help handle the amount of security events that may get pumped into the system.

+### Data Storage
+Some form of data storage will be required in order to hold records that identify:
+  - repo-name
+  - team-name
+  - security score
+  - items that affect the security score (ie. github notifications, aqua vulnerabilities, permissive network flows)

+Currently we can look at MongoDB for this as a starting point.
+It has a flexible approach that allows us to start without a defined schema as our needs evolve.